RoastPotatoes/aboutcycling/src/content/events/moonraker-2024/index.md

 ## 100-150 4:20AM
 This is where I started to feel tired.

-The next control was at a petrol station so I was just constantly on the lookout for every petrol sation.
-It always seemed like it wa the next one.
+The next control was at a petrol station so I was just constantly on the lookout for every petrol station.
+It always seemed like it was the next one.

-Huddled around the corner we had some quick snacks a lucozade sport.
+Huddled around the corner we had some quick snacks.

 At this stop I went for my Styrkr caffeine mix.
-I was trying to hold off caffeine for as long as posible to retain it's effects.
+I was trying to hold off caffeine for as long as possible to retain its effects.

 ![texaco](texaco.jpg)

-## 150-200 5:30AM
+## 160K 5:30AM
 We finally made it to Poole.
 This was to be the light on the horizon as we knew there would be breakfast.
 My favourite part of this leg was riding along the Bournemouth beach.
 Although it seemed to go on for an eternity, it was very serene with the sound of the waves by my side.

 I couldn't eat my beans fast enough.

-At this point I was thorougly tired, but it didn't seem to matter, it was the tirednes that could be ignored.
+At this point I was thoroughly tired, but it didn't seem to matter, it was the tiredness that could be ignored.

 |![coffee in plastic cup](coffee.jpg)|![beans sausage and potato](beans.jpg)|
 |-|-|

-## 200-250 7:30AM
+## 188K 7:30AM
 Another stop at the View Coffee Shop.
 At this point I wanted as much caffeine as possible.
 So I had a double espresso.

 This is when I started to have some knee pain.

 ## Podimore 10AM
-My biggest regret here was no getting a whopper and fries.
+My biggest regret here was not getting a whopper and fries.
 I had a bacon sandwich.

 I decided now was time for my secret weapon a monster energy Australian lemonade.
 I filled up my water bottle for the next leg of the journey.